 max_tokens=4000, extended thinking, top-5 RAG chunks |

 Most production routing tables have three tiers.
-Some workloads benefit from a fourth — a "trivial" tier handled by a Llama 4 Scout or a rules-based response without invoking a model at all (FAQ matching, intent detection from a small set of intents).
-For workloads with very high simple-query volume, the trivial-tier adds another order of magnitude.
+Some workloads benefit from a fourth — a trivial tier handled by Llama 4 Scout or a rules-based response that does not invoke a model at all (FAQ matching, intent detection from a small set of options).
+For workloads with a very heavy simple-query tail, the trivial tier adds another order of magnitude.

 What the cascade actually delivers

-Bedrock prompt caching (introduced 2024, expanded throughout 2025-26) caches portions of the prompt across invocations.
-The cached portion is charged at a fraction of the standard input rate (typically ~10% of normal input cost) and is delivered as cached on subsequent invocations.
+Bedrock prompt caching, introduced in 2024 and expanded through 2025-26, caches portions of the prompt across invocations.
+The cached prefix is charged at a fraction of the standard input rate — typically about 10 percent — and delivered as cached on subsequent calls.

 Configure caching on the Bedrock invocation: